What Cosine Similarity of Label Representations Can and Cannot Tell us: Cosine of Unembeddings vs Probabilities

-The main result of this paper relies of two properties.
-First, when using a softmax classifier, adding some vector $\vv$ to all unembeddings, does not change the probability distributions of the model (this is not new, but we state and provide a full proof in \cref{lemma:Adding_vector_does_not_change_probs} for completeness).
-Second, adding such a vector to the unembeddings can change the cosine similarities to be much higher or lower than they were before the addition.
+The first result of this paper relies on two properties.
+First, for a softmax classifier, adding some vector $\vv$ to all unembeddings, does not change the probability distributions of the model (this is not new, but we state it in \cref{lemma:Adding_vector_does_not_change_probs} and provide a full proof in \cref{app:adding_vector_does_not_change_probs} for completeness).

+\begin{restatable}{lemma}{addingvectorsameprobs} Let $\vv\in \RR^d$.
+For a softmax classifier as in \cref{def:softmax_classifier}, adding $\vv$ to all unembeddings, does not change the probability $p(y\mid \vx)$. \end{restatable}

+Second, adding such a vector to the unembeddings can greatly change the cosine similarities.
+In the next two lemmas we see that for two vectors, we can always find a translation such that the translated vectors have cosine similarity $-1$ (\cref{lemma:adding_vector_cosine_m1}) or $1$ (\cref{lemma:adding_vector_cosine_1}).
+Proofs in \cref{app:adding_vector_change_cosine}.